 Your next step in healthcare leadership.

-If, as a mid-level leader, you’re aspiring to take on a more senior role while, at the same time, looking to have a wider impact by leading a culture of compassion, then this programme, inspired by the inspirational and visionary leader Elizabeth Garrett Anderson, is ideal for you.
+If, as a mid to senior-level leader, you’re aspiring to take on a more senior role while, at the same time, looking to have a wider impact by leading a culture of compassion, then this programme, inspired by the inspirational and visionary leader Elizabeth Garrett Anderson, is ideal for you.
 It will equip you with the confidence to challenge the status quo and drive real and lasting change to improve the patient experience.
-From the last two intakes, almost 50% of participants reported that they’d been promoted during the programme, with over 90% attributing this to learning.
+From the last three intakes, almost 50% of participants reported that they’d been promoted during the programme, with over 90% attributing this to learning.

 The Elizabeth Garrett Anderson programme is a unique healthcare leadership programme.
 The world-class provider mix of internationally renowned healthcare, business and academic experts brings with it a comprehensive perspective.
 Our part-residential programme allows cohorts of participants to develop together, to draw upon one another’s experiences and build bonds that they can take into their careers.